romain-warnan/simple-java-bitly/README.md

 # simple-java-bitly
-Very simple URL shortener for Java
+Very simple URL shortener and expander for Java